John Constantine: Youth

 In John Constantine's early appearances in Swamp Thing, his past was a mystery; his life as a child and young adult was not developed until Jamie Delano's Hellblazer stories.
 He was born in Liverpool on 10 May 1953, the son of Mary Anne and Thomas Constantine.
 Mary Anne died giving birth to him and his stillborn twin brother because an earlier abortion, forced on her by Thomas, had weakened her womb.
-Since he was unable to accept responsibility for his wife's death, Thomas blamed John and the pair grew up with a deep dislike for each other.
+Since he was unable to accept responsibility for his wife's death, Thomas blamed John, so that from early on, the pair had a deep dislike for each other.
 While in the womb, John strangled his twin brother with his own umbilical cord; in a parallel universe, the twin survives to become the well-loved and well-adjusted magician John never was.

 In their childhood, John and his older sister Cheryl lived briefly with their aunt and uncle in Northampton to escape from their father's alcoholism and subsequent imprisonment for stealing a female neighbour's underwear.
 They moved back to Liverpool when their father was released.
 John's bloodline and ancestry were known as the Laughing Magicians, legendary mages who have the power over synchronicity and were infamous for bluffing and tricking gods.
-This ancestry later drives John to partake in his lineage and practice magic.
+This ancestry later drives John to embrace his lineage and practice magic.
 One of John's first acts of magic, as a child, was to hide all of his childhood innocence and vulnerability in a box to rid himself of it.
 Later, in the 1960s, a teenaged John ran away from home after a botched curse caused his father to become withered and frail.
 John eventually made his permanent home in London in 1969, rooming with Chas Chandler, who would later become his closest and longest-surviving friend.